-A rower is eligible to compete in a women's event, or as a woman in a mixed event, if the gender of the rower is female in BROE.
+A rower is eligible to compete in a women's event, or as a woman in a mixed event, if the rower is recorded as female in BROE.

 4-2 Senior Class

 Senior racing can be sub-classified by Event Bands which are defined by the Organising Committee after entries have closed.